logzio/logzio-okta/README.md

     - okta_api_key: 123456c
       okta_domain: logzio-dev-123.oktapreview.com
 ```
-** Note that 'YAML' files are sensitive to spaces and tabs, then keep this structure accurate.
+** Note that YAML files are sensitive to spaces and tabs.
+We recommend using a YAML validator to make sure that the file structure is correct.

 #### Parameters